Information Security

 The University of Aberdeen Information Security Policy and Information Security Supporting Policies support this purpose and provide guidance on the responsibilities, requirements, and principles which are necessary for us to achieve this.

-User responsibilities: The conditions for using Information Technology facilities and supporting summary video provide information on the responsibilities of the University community.
+The IT Conditions of Use for using Information Technology facilities and supporting summary video provide information on the responsibilities of the University community.
 These conditions are in place to ensure University digital services and computing facilities are used for their intended purposes in safe, lawful and equitable ways.

 Mandatory Information Security Awareness Training